Facundo-Mourelle/shuffle-in-chains/README.md

 This extension allows to "chain" together songs in a playlist that should reproduce one after the other in shuffle mode.

+> [!CAUTION]
->[!NOTE] The reordering of the playlist occurs when changing songs.
+> The reordering of the playlist occurs when changing songs.

 ## Features
 - Chain 2 or more songs together